 Is it possible for the DVLA to fine me for failing to update my address?

-What happens if you don’t change your address on driving licence?
+What happens if you don’t change your address on your driving licence?

 If you haven’t updated your driver’s licence address, the cops will find out if they ever need to see it.
 You could face a fine of up to £1,000, as well as a caution or criminal charges.
 If you are in an accident and do not notify your insurance company, your coverage may be voided or the amount you must pay may be reduced.

 In case, you wish to obtain a new licence, you have to pass the licence exam.
-To do this, it’s essential to take our Driving Theory test to get your highest score and pass your exam the first time.
+To do this, it’s essential to take our Theory Test Practice to get your highest score and pass your exam the first time.

 How To Check Driving Licence Points In The UK?